 How To Get Around Copenhagen

 If you plan to travel in summer, we highly recommend renting a bike.
 Copenhagen is best explored on two wheels, as it is safe, everything is marked and easy to find, it is very flat and the distances between places are convenient.
 Everyone will be able to do it without too much effort.
+Plus you can explore all those hidden gems in Copenhagen without the hassel of driving and looking for parking space.

 You may ask, where can I rent a bicycle in Copenhagen?
 Honestly, don’t worry about that either.
 There are countless places scattered throughout the city, and most hostels and hotels offer bicycles for rent too.
 So, get pedalling!